-The Project area contains an existing storm drain system which collects and conveys storm water through a series of basins, corrugated metal pipe (CMP) risers, drainage inlets, and reinforced concrete pipe (RCP) to an existing outfall which drains into Lake Tahoe.
+The Project area contains drainage pipe crossings, drainage easements which collects and conveys storm water through overland channels, corrugated steel pipe (CSP) inlets/risers, and drainage inlets, to existing outfalls and drains into the Upper Truckee River which eventually drains into Lake Tahoe.
 This Project will be focused on reducing the peak flows and volumes as well as increasing the water quality of the runoff prior to reaching the outfall.